Table Rock Hike

 From the intersection of US 221 and NC 181 in Linville, NC, head south on NC 181 for 1.6 miles.
 Turn left on 181 and go 1.8 miles.
 Turn left to stay on NC 181 and go 6.4 miles.
 Turn right onto Ginger Cake Road - there are signs for Table Rock from here on out.
 Bear left after 0.3 miles onto Table Rock Road (FS 210).
 It's 5.4 miles on this curvy, narrow, bumpy gravel road to FS 210B - turn right here, and go another 1.3 bumpy miles.
 Turn right again onto Old Table Rock Road, which becomes paved and goes through a series of impossibly steep switchbacks before ending at the picnic area.
 All the gravel roads are bumpy, but maintained, and should be passable in passenger cars.

 Begin the hike at the north end of the parking lot (the side away from the toilets).
-The trail is located to the right of the sign board.
+The trail begins to the right of the sign board.
 The ridge of Table Rock looms high above the parking area right from the start.
 The trail starts out level, but very quickly begins its steep, mostly relentless climb to the top.
 You'll pass through a vast spread of Mayapple, particularly noticeable in the spring months.

-Not only is it steep, but it quickly becomes very rocky.
+Not only is it somewhat steep, but the trail quickly becomes very rocky.
 There is nothing particularly egregious, but some stretches have large stepping stones that have become dislodged and loose due to heavy hiker traffic.
-Some stretches of trail sport smooth, sloping rock, so watch your footing to avoid a slip.
+Some stretches of the trail sport smooth, sloping rock, so watch your footing to avoid a slip.

 The beginning of the trail is in a forest of medium-height hardwood trees; mostly oaks.
 A few hemlocks and white pines grow in the understory, hoping to overtake the hardwoods and poke out into the sun some decades into the future.